-YEAR 2 Y2 June - September Part A: Dissertation (60 credits): September submission: Learning outcomes and assessment as per 1-year MSc dissertation.
-Part B: Industrial experience - module EG-M39 (60 credits): 32 weeks of industrial experience Assessment points (Three pass/fail components): 1 - Placement Report: The student is expected within the first few months of the placement to complete a report which includes an overview health and safety as well as your main responsibilities in the placement (December 20%) 2 - Final Placement Report: This report summarises the students year in industry placement/ project experience.
+1 ×7455 YEAR 2 Y2 June -September Part A: Dissertation (60 credits): September submission: Learning outcomes and assessment as per 1-year MSc dissertation.
+Part B: Industrial experience - module EG-M39 (60 credits): 32 weeks of industrial experience Assessment points (Three pass/fail components): 1 - Placement Report: The student is expected within the first few months of the placement to complete a report which includes an overview health and safety as well as your main responsibilities in the by the mean function of the second structure as your main responsibilities in the placement (December 20%) 2 - Final Placement Report: This report summarises the students year In industry placement/ project experience.
 The report will include a reflective section covering the student's role in the engineering placement / project, highlighting their personal initiative and their role in the evaluation of new engineering concepts (May 60%) 3 - Recorded Presentation: Every student is expected to record and submit through Canvas a maximum 5-minutes PowerPoint presentation video summarising your MSc Year in Industry placement (May 20%)